robstave/Meowcards/cards/go/go-qz2-a.md

 Why does Go not support operator overloading?

-A) Performance concerns
+- A. Performance concerns
-B) To maintain code clarity and predictability
+- B. To maintain code clarity and predictability
-C) Technical limitations
+- C. Technical limitations
-D) Memory management issues
+- D. Memory management issues

 ### Back

-**B) To maintain code clarity and predictability**
+**B. To maintain code clarity and predictability**

 Go avoids operator overloading to keep code simple and predictable.
 When you see `+`, you know exactly what it does without needing to understand custom implementations.